gesistsa/adaR/README.md

 A “raw” url parse using ada is extremely fast (see [ada-url.com](https://www.ada-url.com/)) but for this to carry over to R is tricky.
-The performance is still very compatible with `urltools::url_parse` with the noted advantage in accuracy in some practical circumstances.
+The performance is still compatible with `urltools::url_parse` with the noted advantage in accuracy in some practical circumstances.